mnishiguchi/elastic_mapbox_demo/README.md

 ## License

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This work is licensed under a [WTFPL – Do What the Fuck You Want to Public License](http://www.wtfpl.net/)